HuyaneMatsu/hata/docs/ref/CommandProcesser.md

 ```

 > Pagination uses different events too, so those should be added as well, to
 > make this example work.
+If you used `setup_extension`, then you have nothing
+> to fear from.

 If exception occures at `command_error`, `client.events.error` will be ensured.
 Same return applies to `command_error` as at [`commands`](#commands).
 If